-How we reduce your property taxes (and save you money).
+How we reduce your property taxes

 Nassau County Property Tax Grievance Deadline is April 3, 2023.
-Each year, more and more Nassau County residents are taking advantage of existing appeal procedures that have resulted in millions of dollars in overall tax reductions, and thousands of dollars in individual tax savings.
+Each year, more and more Nassau and Suffolk County residents are taking advantage of existing appeal procedures that have resulted in millions of dollars in overall tax reductions, and thousands of dollars in individual tax savings.
 School, town, county, and village taxes are subject to annual review and reduction.
 Tax savings are cumulative and many homeowners are able to obtain thousands of dollars in annual tax savings by challenging their assessments each year.
 Most homeowners file an appeal every year after making the decision to hire a tax professional.

 The attorneys at Schroder & Strom analyze each home on a case-by-case basis to determine the potential for a reduction.
 Whether there is merit to an appeal is based on many factors – sales of comparable properties and factors unique to your home that can affect the potential market value used to review your assessment.
 Each case must be analyzed individually.